PagerTree/pt4-docusaurus/learn/incident-management/how-to-calculate-mttr-and-other-common-incident-recovery-metrics.md

 Mean Time To Recovery (MTTR) is calculated as **\[Total Downtime] / \[# of Incidents]** within a given period.

-Mean Time To Recovery answers, _"How quickly can we restore service to our customers?"_&#x20;
+Mean Time To Recovery answers, _"How quickly can we restore service to our customers?"_

 Mean Time To Recovery expresses the average downtime and is a good metric for assessing the speed of your systems' overall recovery process.